Khyentse Norbu: Filmmaking

 Khyentse Norbu appeared in and, as a consultant "supervised every ritual and gesture performed by Tibetan monks," in Bernardo Bertolucci's 1993 film Little Buddha.

 Khyentse Norbu wrote and directed four award-winning films, The Cup (1999), for which The New York Times called him "a born filmmaker;" Travellers and Magicians (2003), the first feature film to be produced in Bhutan; Vara: A Blessing (2013), and Hema Hema: Sing Me A Song While I Wait (2016).

 He appears in the 2009 documentary Tulku, where he discusses Buddhism and his views on the tulku phenomenon.

 Vara: The Blessing (2013) opened South Korea's famed Busan International Film Festival.
 It was the first time that the South Korean festival has not opened with either a local Korean or a Chinese film.

 Hema Hema: Sing Me a Song While I Wait, premiered at the Locarno Festival in 2016, and received an honourable mention from the Platform Prize jury at the 2016 Toronto International Film Festival.
-The movie depicts a mysterious ritual in the forest where all participants are masked, was praised by critics for "its portrayal of complex Buddhist themes like transgression, by juxtaposing them on to modern topics like anonymity on the Internet.His latest film, Looking for a Lady with Fangs and a Moustache (2019), tells the story of a skeptical entrepreneur seeking spiritual advice consults an eccentric Buddhist monk who predicts the man's imminent death, unless he can locate an elusive lady with fangs.
+The movie depicts a mysterious ritual in the forest where all participants are masked, was praised by critics for "its portrayal of complex Buddhist themes like transgression, by juxtaposing them on to modern topics like anonymity on the Internet.Looking for a Lady With Fangs and a Moustache (2019), tells the story of a skeptical entrepreneur seeking spiritual advice from an eccentric Buddhist monk who predicts the man's imminent death, unless he can locate an elusive lady with fangs.

+His latest film, Pig at the Crossing (2024), follows Dolom, a 29-year-old YouTube creator and new teacher in Bhutan.
+After a one-night stand with a married woman, Deki, 32, leads to an unexpected pregnancy, Dolom devises a plan to save his reputation.
+However, a motorcycle accident on his way to meet Deki propels him into a chaotic, otherworldly realm.
+Realizing he is dead, Dolom, with the help of a mysterious guide, must confront his past and the consequences of his actions.
+He faces a choice: correct his wrongs and move on, or remain trapped in a timeless, dream-like state.